 Search our diverse database of rigorously screened donors to find the best fit for your family.

 Each egg donor not only fits our health requirements, but also provides MyEggBank with:

-- A three-generation family medical and personal medical history
+- A family medical history going back three generations

 - An interview with a registered nurse

-- A thorough physical exam with a nurse practitioner or physician’s assistant
+- A thorough physical examination with a nurse practitioner or physician’s assistant

 - A consultation with a board-certified genetic counselor